 It now behaves in exactly the same fashion, whether the statement is issued on the same SQL node that is writing the binary log, or on a different SQL node in the same cluster.

-ndb_log_binsystem variable has changed from
+ndb_log_binsystem variable from

 TransactionBufferMemoryis now done in such a way that, if the load represented by each of these parameters is within the target load for all such resources, others of these resources can be limited so as not to exceed the total resources available.

 As part of this work, several new data node parameters controlling transactional resources in